abhayvaghasiya/DS4SE/README.md

 For this task, I extracted and preprocessed issue data for the Tajo project from JIRA.
 I used the `jira` Python library to connect to the JIRA server and constructed a JQL query to fetch the relevant issues.
 I retrieved essential information such as issue summaries, descriptions, types, statuses, parent issues (if available), and comments.
 I processed each issue to extract this information, handling special cases like nested fields and multiple comments.
 I then cleaned the data by removing any illegal characters that could interfere with further analysis.
 After processing and cleaning the data, I organized it into a pandas DataFrame.
 Finally, I exported the cleaned data to an Excel file for further analysis.

-###Only My contribution to the assignments mentioned here and in the repo.

 ### Week 2